Properly Sizing a Datto Appliance

 When qualifying organizations for a Datto appliance, it is essential to consider both current and future storage requirements.

-Backup frequency and timespan considerations
+Backup frequency and time-span considerations

 Different server roles require different backup frequencies for proper protection.
 Typical requirements are as follows: